How to light, refuel & extinguish your fire

 Base Layer – Place larger, dry logs (ensure they are Woodsure - Ready to Burn-certified for a cleaner burn) at the bottom, laid in a criss-cross pattern for airflow.

-Middle Layer – Add smaller logs or thick kindling sticks on top.
+Top Layer – Add thick kindling sticks on top, in a ‘Jenga’ style stack

 Ignite – Place a firelighter or a rolled-up bit of newspaper at the very top and light it.
-The fire will burn downward, creating less smoke and helping the chimney draw better.
+The fire will burn downward, creating less smoke and helping the chimney draw faster.

 👉 See our guide on using your stove efficiently.